bhas/HYF-exercises/javascript1/week4/level1.md

 ## 🔥 Troubleshoot issue with grades
 Below is a piece of code that is supposed to process a list of students and their grades, and return the average grade for the class.
 The calculation should ignore any invalid grades (negative numbers or non-numeric grades).
 However, the code has some bugs.
 Your task is to identify and fix the issues.

+> [!TIP]
+> Effective troubleshooting involves a systematic approach:
+> 1. **🔍 Understand the Problem**: Gather all relevant information and understand how to reproduce the issue.
+> 2. **🕵️ Identify the Issue**: Locate where in the code the problem occurs and determine its cause.
+> 3. **🔧 Develop a Solution**: Implement a fix for the issue.
+> 4. **✅ Test the Solution**: Ensure the problem is resolved and no new issues have been introduced.

 ```js
 function calculateAverageGrade(students) {
     let total = 0;